 |Rough Opal From Opal Butte, Oregon|

 While Australia produces over 97% of the worlds supply of opal today, Recent mining at Opal Butte in northeastern Oregon has produced a wide variety of large flawless opals.
-You can find your own opal in Oregon.

 The most common gem-quality varieties are hyalite and rainbow opal, but the less common play-of-color varieties contra luz, hydrophane, and crystal opal are economically more important.
 Opals are formed in rhyolite, basalt, sandstone, marl and rhyolite.
 Rhyolite geodes are a common source of opals.
 They are classified as mineraloids, meaning that they do not have the characteristics of crystals.
 It is a crystal like product of silicon dioxide which is deposited under somewhat low temperature and forms in fissures and cracks of rocks.